Follow this link to go to the text only version of nasa.gov

 • Chair, Aerospace Safety Advisory Panel

-• Chief Operating Officer, iRobot Corporation
+• Former Chief Operating Officer and Chief Strategy Officer, iRobot Corporation

 • Former Commander, Naval Air Systems Command

 From January 1994 to April 1997, Admiral Dyer served as F/A-18 Program Manager, leading engineering and manufacturing development efforts on the new F/A-18E/F, continued production and fleet support of the F/A-18C/D, and all F/A-18 foreign military sales.
 Under his management, the F/A-18 program won the Department of Defense Acquisition Excellence Award and the Order of Daedalian.
+Earlier in his career, he served as the Navy’s Chief Test Pilot.

 < Back to List of Members